benschop-it/LettuceEncrypt-Archon/README.md

 ### Project status

 This project is in maintenance mode.
-I lost interest in developing features.
-I will make a patch if there is a security issue.
-I'll also consider an update if a new .NET major version breaks and the patch fix required is small.
+The original author lost interest in developing features.
+He will make a patch if there is a security issue.
+He will also consider an update if a new .NET major version breaks and the patch fix required is small.
 Please see https://github.com/natemcmaster/LettuceEncrypt/security/policy if you wish to report a security concern.

+This fork is based on https://github.com/ArchonSystemsInc/LettuceEncrypt-Archon.
+I have added the option to generate multiple certificates.
+Each certificate can be used with several domain names.

 ## Will this work for me?